UPDATE: due to the limited number of rooms we cannot offer any accommodation anymore (this information is not valid for any DAAD scholarship holder).

 Arrival / Departure

-The summer language course of the LMU starts on 3rd august and ends on 25th august.
-The departure is planned on 27th august, at the latest at 10.00 am.
-We request that you arrive on 2nd august so that you have enough time to settle in, to get to know the other participants or start exploring the city.
-The meeting point on 2nd august will be Studentenstadt Freimann, between 2.00 and 8.00 pm.
-All participants will get detailed information for the beginning of July.
+The summer language course of the LMU starts on August 5 and ends on August 28.
+The latest possible departure date is 29 August, at the latest at 10.00 am.
+We request that you arrive on August 3 so that you have enough time to settle in, to get to know the other participants or start exploring the city.
+Please come to the meeting point on August 3 between 2.00 and 7.00 pm to check in.
+All participants will get detailed arrival information and the meeting point in the beginning of July.

 During participants stay, they will be responsible to provide their own meals.
 During the week lunch can be purchased at one of the university’s cafeterias for € 3-5.